dmitryserbin/azdev-release-orchestrator/Docs/OrchestratorV3.md

 ### New run

-Creates new run and targets all stages in order configured in the pipeline.
-To target specific stages only, specify required stages using `stages` parameter.
-The target stages will be triggered in sequential order, exactly as specified.
+Create new run and target all stages in order configured in the pipeline or as specified in `stages` parameter.

 ```yaml
 - task: releaseorchestrator@3